coleygroup/shepherd-score/README.md

 ## Installation
 1. Clone this repo
 2. Navigate to this repo's top-level directory
-3. Create or use a generic conda environment and activate it
-4. Install xtb with `conda install -c conda-forge xtb`
+3. Set up the environment following the instructions above
-5. Run `pip install -e .` for developer install (this will automatically install numpy, pytorch, open3d, and rdkit)
+4. Run `pip install -e .` for developer install

 ## Usage
 The package has base functions and convenience wrappers.
 Scoring can be done with either NumPy or Torch, but alignment requires Torch.
 There are also Jax implementations for both scoring and alignment of gaussian overlap and ESP similarity, but currently *not* for pharmacophores.